Matatika/matatika-docs/content/postman-collection.md

 ---

-We automatically maintain a fully-tested Postman collection for the Matatika API, which contains all the requests documented in [Resources](resources).
+We automatically maintain a fully-tested Postman collection for the Matatika API, which contains all the requests documented for each [resource](resources) type.

 Simply import the following collection URL into Postman to begin sending requests: